 - From a competitive standpoint, airlines like Asiana and Korean Air make most of their money on long haul flights from first & business class passengers, and that’s a market Air Premia isn’t trying to compete in

-Personally I just don’t think the airline is differentiating itself enough to be successful and compete with the big guys.
-“We’ll charge 10% less and give an extra inch or two of legroom” just doesn’t seem like a great business model to me, when customers are sacrificing frequencies, a global route network, a global frequent flyer program, connecting opportunities, etc.
+At the same time, that counters just about everything else we see in the industry.
+“We’ll charge 10% less and give an extra inch or two of legroom” just doesn’t seem like a very compelling business model to me, when customers are sacrificing frequencies, a global route network, a global frequent flyer program, connecting opportunities, etc.

-Air Premia plans to launch flights between Seoul and Los Angeles as of the second quarter of 2022.
+Air Premia plans to launch flights between Seoul and Los Angeles as of October 2022.
 This is a new hybrid South Korean airline that intends to operate 787-9s primarily on long haul routes.

-These planes will be in a ridiculously spacious two cabin layout, with economy seats featuring an unheard of 35″ of pitch.
+These planes will be in a ridiculously spacious two cabin layout, with economy seats featuring an unheard of 35″ of pitch, plus Wi-Fi, unlike Korean competitors.
 I’m not sure I get the business case for that, but this sounds great for consumers…

 What do you make of Air Premia, and the carrier’s business model?